itbm/laravel-jetstream-disable-personal-team/README.md

 # Jetstream Disable Personal Team

-This package allows you to disable the personal team feature in Jetstream.
+This package allows you to disable the personal teams in Laravel Jetstream.

 ## Requirements